RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 :desc: Set up a pipeline of pre-trained word vectors form GloVe or fastText
-       or fit them specifically on your dataset using the tensorflow pipeline for open source NLU.
+       or fit them specifically on your dataset using the TensorFlow pipeline for open source NLU.

 .. _choosing-a-pipeline: